Knowing where to sell jewelry can help you fetch the most cash.

 Selling your jewelry to a local buyer is likely your quickest option.
 You can visit your local jewelry buyer and walk out with payment.
 If you don’t like one local offer, you can easily compare rates with another local store or try selling your jewelry online.

 Local jewelry stores will often buy used jewelry.
-This should be one of the first places to consider because they will likely give you the best price.
+This should be one of the first places to consider (locally) because they may be able to give you the best price.
 You'll also want to stick with locally owned jewelry stores as they are more likely to give you cash, rather than store credit.

 Check out the American Gem Society for a list of local stores that buy jewelry.